mateuszwyszynski/PoseNDF/README.md

 #### 2.1 Sample poses from AMASS:
 This is the data preparation step based on
 [VPoser data preparation](https://github.com/nghorbani/human_body_prior/tree/master/src/human_body_prior/data).
+If you already have the data processed, you can skip this step.

     python -m data.sample_poses